spacetelescope/notebooks/README.md

 # Notebooks

+NOTE: this is a work-in-progress re-write of the layout of this repo.
+If you are seeing this message and aren't sure whhy probably you are on the wrong branch - try master...

 This repository contains a curated set of Jupyter notebooks related to the work that we do at STScI.
 These notebooks follow a consistent<sup>\*</sup> [style guide]( https://github.com/spacetelescope/style-guides/issues/2) in terms of layout/structure, coding conventions etc.

 These notebooks are also under continuous integration<sup>\*</sup> to ensure that astronomers using these notebooks have a high level of confidence that they will work.